rakita/blog/content/blog/parallel_evm_claim/index.md

 +++

-This paper is not what you would expect, it is not about how to find the order and dependencies of transaction execution, as there are already a few approaches to this, first can be done with access lists (UTXO, Solana) and the main paper for the second approach is to brute force it with probabilistic execution aka [Block-STM](https://arxiv.org/abs/2203.06871) pioneered by Nova/Aptos, and some EVM type blockchain emulated this and gained good performance boost ([Polygon PoS](https://polygon.technology/blog/innovating-the-main-chain-a-polygon-pos-study-in-parallelization), [Binance Chain](https://www.bnbchain.org/tr/blog/new-milestone-the-implementation-of-parallel-evm-2-0/) both got similar performance).
+This post is not what you would expect, it is not about how to find the order and dependencies of transaction execution, as there are already a few approaches to this, first can be done with access lists (UTXO, Solana) and the main paper for the second approach is to brute force it with probabilistic execution aka [Block-STM](https://arxiv.org/abs/2203.06871) pioneered by Nova/Aptos, and some EVM type blockchain emulated this and gained good performance boost ([Polygon PoS](https://polygon.technology/blog/innovating-the-main-chain-a-polygon-pos-study-in-parallelization), [Binance Chain](https://www.bnbchain.org/tr/blog/new-milestone-the-implementation-of-parallel-evm-2-0/) both got similar performance).

 The idea is for the builder to (somehow) find the transactions that can be done in parallel (the great thing about this is that this can be considered as a black box and can evolve on its own) and share that claim in a form of the transaction [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) to other peers/validators, the builder will be rewarded for doing that correctly.
 And verifier needs to execute those transactions in parallel following that DAG and **verify** the integrity of that claim.
 We will talk about how to verify this claim (Split of builder and verifier in imho is a very powerful idea that is a little bit undervalued allows us cleaner system modelling).